juev/awesome-stars/README.md

 - [tazjin/nix-1p](https://github.com/tazjin/nix-1p) – A (more or less) one page introduction to Nix, the language.
 - [the-nix-way/dev-templates](https://github.com/the-nix-way/dev-templates) – Dev environments for numerous languages based on Nix flakes [maintainer=@lucperkins]

+<div id="objective-c"></div>

+## Objective-C

+- [samuelclay/NewsBlur](https://github.com/samuelclay/NewsBlur) – NewsBlur is a personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.

 <div id="ocaml"></div>

 ## Ocaml